There’s nothing drab about Brabners, a people-pleasing powerhouse in the North West.

 The initial application

 All prospective trainees must apply directly for a training contact.
-The recruitment process is overseen by the firm’s director of training, Dr Tony Harvey, though both Manchester and Liverpool have designated training partners who are “very hands on” during the process, according to trainees.
+The recruitment process is overseen by the firm’s director of training, Dr Tony Harvey, though Manchester, Preston and Liverpool have designated training partners who are “very hands-on” during the process, according to trainees.

 The assessment centre

 Of the 500-plus candidates who apply each year, between 50 and 60 candidates are invited to a two-stage assessment centre.
 The order of these stages is not set in stone, and is often reversed.